Credit for Prior Learning

 American Council on Education (ACE)

 ACE provides universities with credit recommendations for students based on military transcripts.
-In addition, ACE supplies offi cial transcripts to students who successfully complete a course, examination, or certification with an ACE recommendation.
+In addition, ACE supplies official transcripts to students who successfully complete a course, examination, or certification with an ACE recommendation.
 The transcript reviews are then conducted by Stevenson faculty or academic administrators for final approval.
+Visit ACE's website for more information.

-If you have questions about the Credit for Prior Learning options, please call toll free 1-877-531-7118, or email email@example.com.
+If you have questions about the Credit for Prior Learning options, please feel free to contact us at email@example.com or call 1-877-531-7118.